doubledash-js/doubledash/docs/event.md

 ## once

-Run an event callback exactly once and then automatically remove it.
+Run an event callback exactly once and then automatically remove it on a element that is not in the dom yet.
 Works the same as the `on()` method.
+The handler functions first parameter will have the property `delegateTarget`, which contains the delegated target.

 ```js
 __.event.once(element, eventName, selector, handler);